reggieray/regis-pay/README.md

 docker-compose up build
 ```

-This should run all the services as-well all the required dependencies in a pre-configured working state.
+This should run all the services as-well as all the required dependencies in a pre-configured working state.

 ## Visual Studio